The Most Expensive TV Flops In History

 The Event

-"The Event" is an NBC sci-fi thriller series that first hit television screens in 2010 and ran for a single season before it was unceremoniously shelved after just 22 episodes.
+"The Event" was an NBC sci-fi thriller series that first hit television screens in 2010 and ran for a single season before it was unceremoniously shelved after just 22 episodes.
 The story focuses on a group of extraterrestrials who crash-land on Earth in a remote region of Alaska during World War II.
-Those onboard the unidentified craft are taken prisoner and held in captivity by the United States, although many survivors evade capture and manage to hide among the human population.
+Those on board the unidentified craft are taken prisoner and held in captivity by the United States, although many survivors evade capture and manage to hide among the human population.
 When a new president takes office, he plans to free the aliens and reveal their existence to the world but is quickly caught up in an assassination attempt.

 The Fugitive